dqrobotics/dqrobotics.github.io/index.md

 #What is DQ Robotics?

-DQ Robotics is a standalone open-source robotics library.
-It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in MATLAB and C++ that can be applied to robot modeling and control.
+DQ Robotics is a standalone open-source (LGPLv3) robotics library.
+It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in MATLAB, Python and C++ that can be applied to robot modeling and control.
 The library has a catkin package wrapper for use in [ROS Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu), and also provides a [V-REP](http://www.coppeliarobotics.com/) interface.

 Report any issues you might have with the installation and usage at the [issue tracker](http://sourceforge.net/p/dqrobotics/tickets/)